mada360/Chrono-Lux/Final Report/Sections/Extensions.md

 ### Implement more smart-bulb functionality

 Currently my application allows for lights to be turned off and on however I would like to increase the functionality to match that provided by the manufacturer, this could include grouping lights, changing their names for easier identification but most essential would be the ability to adjust the brightness and hue of the lighting.
 I was unable to implement this before the deadline as there were other key aspects of my application that required work and refinement.
 Currently my application supports only Philips hue lighting systems, however the current product range for the Hue system alone covers 33 products of varying functionality and handling each in a user friendly way posed a challenge on presenting only the relevant options.
 By providing a simple switch to turn the light on or off however accounted for all of the products and in a way that fits within the Android platform well.

+## Open-Source

+In the future it would be beneficial to make my application open-source, by allowing others access to the source code of my application and allow for others to pull and edit my application; either to create a new fork and work on a project based upon my application or to continue developing Chrono-lux directly and improve upon the work.

+The alarm application itself can be improved upon, however the key interest would be in adoption of more connected devices, allowing others to adapt the application to include their own devices not yet supported and allowing improvements to the application for everyone is possibly the most desired outcome of open-source software.